Takumi Precision Engineering

-Takumi, the Limerick based precision engineering firm set up by Gerry Reynolds in 1998, has announced a new management structure as it prepares for a positive and sustainable return to growth having weathered the 2020 COVID storm.
+Takumi, the Limerick-based precision engineering firm set up by Gerry Reynolds in 1998, has announced a new management structure as it prepares for a positive and sustainable return to growth having weathered the 2020 COVID storm.
 Revenues dropped significantly during 2020 due to supply chain turbulence and disruption caused by the Covid-19 crisis.
 However, the company foresees recovery from mid-2021, a doubling of revenues and the creation of an additional 60 new jobs over the next four years at its facility.
-Focus is now on rebuilding and securing resources to meet the needs of an ever-growing customer base.
+The focus is now on rebuilding and securing resources to meet the needs of an ever-growing customer base.
 The company already employs 80 people at its Limerick facility.

-Donal Galligan will take on the role of CEO, assimilating many of the responsibilities previously held by company founder Gerry Reynolds, who will take on a more strategic business development and stakeholder management role.
-Donal has been with the business for over 20 years having joined as a graduate in Mechanical and Manufacturing Engineering from LIT.
+Donal Galligan will take on the role of CEO, assimilating many of the responsibilities previously held by company founder Gerry Reynolds, who will take on more strategic business development and stakeholder management role.
+Donal has been with the business for over 20 years, having joined as a graduate in Mechanical and Manufacturing Engineering from LIT.

 Commenting on the changes, Gerry Reynolds, said: “The last year has been a particularly difficult one for our staff and their families, our customers and our business.
 But, thanks to government supports and an amazing job from our team, we have weathered the storm and are now able to prepare to rebuild for the future.
 I am confident about our targets to double our revenues to €20m and add 60 new jobs in the next four years.

 “I can think of no one better than Donal to whom to pass the reins of the daily management of Takumi.
 I also welcome John and Gene to our advisory board.
-Gene has already been a trusted advisor for some years, and John’s experience and particularly his advocacy on behalf of Irish SME’s during the COVID period made him a natural choice to support our company.
-These strategic changes to Takumi’s management structure coupled with the new positions will align the company well for future growth and success.”
+Gene has already been a trusted advisor for some years, and John’s experience and particularly his advocacy on behalf of Irish SMEs during the COVID period made him a natural choice to support our company.
+These strategic changes to Takumi’s management structure, coupled with the new positions, will align the company well for future growth and success.”

 Donal Galligan added: “I am honoured to be asked by Gerry and the board to take over the running of Takumi and lead its next phase of growth.
-Already, we have agreed that the company will continue its ongoing investment in plant and equipment to facilitate competition on the worldwide market.
+Already, we have agreed that the company will continue its ongoing investment in plant and equipment to facilitate competition in the worldwide market.
 Even throughout 2020, in the midst of the Covid-19 pandemic, over €1 million was invested in new machinery to ensure we compete by utilising the latest technologies.
-Over the years over €10 million has been invested in plant and equipment and Takumi has grown our team to 80 employees to become one of the largest indigenous companies in its sector.
+Over the years, over €10 million has been invested in plant and equipment, and Takumi has grown our team to 80 employees to become one of the largest indigenous companies in its sector.
 I look forward to continuing to work with my existing colleagues.”

-Already this year, the business in addition to appointing Donal Galligan as CEO, has added several new positions and made important strategic changes to its organisation and management structure.
+Already this year the business, in addition to appointing Donal Galligan as CEO, has added several new positions and made important strategic changes to its organisation and management structure.

 The inception of a dedicated Business Development and Sales Team is one of the cornerstones of the company’s strategic growth plan.
-Shane O Neill takes on the role of New Product Introduction Manager.
-Shane has previously operated as Production Manager and has been with Takumi for 15 years having joined as a graduate engineer from UL.
+Shane O’Neill takes on the role of New Product Introduction Manager.
+Shane has previously operated as a Production Manager and has been with Takumi for 15 years, having joined as a graduate engineer from UL.
 The successful introduction and onboarding of new business will be critical to the ongoing expansion.

-In the past 12 months Fiona Murphy has joined Takumi, co-ordinating the Sales & Marketing activities in the business including a rebranding of the business, which will be unveiled in the near future.
+In the past 12 months, Fiona Murphy has joined Takumi, co-ordinating the Sales & Marketing activities in the business, including a rebranding of the business which will be unveiled in the near future.

 Takumi’s multi-lingual dedicated Customer Account Management team has grown as the company places high value on customer service.
 The headcount in this department has doubled with the addition of two new Account managers.
-Eugene Mc Govern has joined the company as Medical Device Business Account Manager and recent UL graduate John Sheahan is managing accounts in the Aerospace sector of the business.
+Eugene McGovern has joined the company as Medical Device Business Account Manager and recent UL graduate John Sheahan is managing accounts in the Aerospace sector of the business.

-A Chinese speaking graduate will also join the team to enhance communications with existing customers based in China.
+A Chinese-speaking graduate will also join the team to enhance communications with existing customers based in China.
 Takumi looks forward to future opportunities for growth through the development of these customer relationships.

 Mike O’Neill, current Maintenance & Facilities Manager, takes on the additional responsibility for R&D, innovation and new technologies.